Aratramba/design-manual/README.md

 ---

 ## Pages
 All `.md` files inside `options.pages` will be used as input.
-Markdown files in subdirectories will be rendered, but won't show up in the navigation.
+Markdown files in subdirectories will also be rendered.

 A basic page looks something like this: